RYNO8/Inquit/README.md

 .

 Note:

+I can't fix a bad gateway error (502 or 504).
+To simplify, its a problem with the wifi.

 Don't spam enter.
 It will lag (it takes longer to send than it does to press enter)

 Don't spam through copying chunks of text in.
 People will make a new room without you!